 Not only are these cream cheese jalapeno poppers just as decadent tasting as the original recipe, but they are also incredibly straightforward to prepare.

 - Bacon.
 Need I say more?
-I love using my perfect Oven Baked Bacon for this recipe.
+I love using my perfect Oven Baked Bacon or Air Fryer Bacon for this recipe.

 - Jalapeno Peppers.
 The delicious vessel for our poppers.
 When I make this recipe, I try to find small and medium (bite-sized) jalapeno peppers.

 - Cream Cheese.
 The key to our creamy filling.
 I used light cream cheese as a healthy swap in this cream cheese jalapeno popper recipe.

 - Pepper Jack Cheese.
 For a little heat and ooey-gooey goodness in our lightly spicy jalapeno poppers recipe.
 For a less spicy version, swap Monterey jack or cheddar.

 - Green Onion.
 You’ll love the mild flavor and balance these add.